elentok/ror-bootcamp/part6.rst

 Exercise
 ~~~~~~~~

-* Implement these two user roles:
+* Implement the following roles:

-  * Customer - allowed to order
+  * Client

+    * Can create orders and edit its own orders

   * Employee - allowed to view all orders and add clients

+    * Can do anything